About Us

 Funding

-The Life Span Institute attracts federal, state and private dollars at the University of Kansas, drawing $41.4 million in sponsored project support in FY 2023.
+The Life Span Institute attracts federal, state and private dollars at the University of Kansas, drawing $46 million in income from grants, contracts and indirect costs returned to the Life Span Institute.

 Location

-The Institute’s administrative office and research support services are in the Robert Dole Human Development Center at the University of Kansas in Lawrence.
-Research centers are located in Lawrence, Kansas City, Kan., and Parsons, Kan.
+The Institute’s administrative office and research support services are in the Dole Human Development Center at the University of Kansas in Lawrence.